 As explained in an older post, one popular method of securing data at rest is by using encrypted file systems.
 Today, we're going to introduce you to another method known as PGP encryption.
 Although encrypted file systems provide a decent level of protection for your data, they have certain limitations.

 In this video, we'll show you how to automatically encrypt files uploaded to JSCAPE MFT Server.Read More

 Despite FTP's vulnerabilities, many Windows users still use FTP clients for transferring files over the Internet.
 If you really have to keep using that archaic file transfer protocol, at least do it securely.
-Here's what we suggest.Read More
+Here's what we suggest when using a Windows FTP Client for secure downloads.Read More

 The strength of an encryption largely depends on two components: 1) the cipher and 2) the length of the key.
 We already discussed key lengths in an older post.
 So today, let's talk about the other component.

 Secure file transfer protocols generally employ a combination of symmetric and asymmetric encryption to preserve the confidentiality of data while in transit.
 So why the need for two kinds of encryption?
+What is the difference between symmetric and asymmetric?
 In this post, we take a closer look at the main functions of symmetric and asymmetric encryption, their strengths, their weaknesses, and why we'd prefer having both.